EhsanMashhadi/PredictPy/CONTRIBUTING.md

 **I confirm that this contribution is made under the terms of the license found in the root directory of this repository's source tree and that I have the authority necessary to make this contribution on behalf of its copyright owner.**

+MIT is a permissive license allowing you to re-license the derivative work under any license.
+In general, when you combine the MIT License with any other open source license, the resulting derivative work will not be MIT License.
+When you combine Public Domain, or MIT Licensed components, the result derivative work can be MIT License.

+A more detailed graph of what licenses can be used with what licenses can be found [Here](dwheeler.com), and [Here](https://janelia-flyem.github.io/licenses.html).